-The main reason for the price difference, is that what they are made from, such as canvas or leather.
+The main reason for the price difference, is because of what they are made from, such as canvas or leather.
 It also has to do with the different features.
 Tool belts are also designed for different trades.
 We explain more in our buying guide at the bottom of the page.

-Primarily these are used by scaffolders, roofers and the wider building and construction trades.
-There are some marked differences though, with some having hammer holders, others have places for screwdrivers, and a range of varied uses.
+Primarily these are used by tradesmen, roofers and the wider building and construction trades, but there are some marked differences though, with some having hammer holders, others have places for screwdrivers, and a range of varied uses.

 The main purpose of all of these, is to keep your most commonly used tools handy, by having them on a belt, that is attached around your waist.
 In these belts or pouches, you can also hold nails, screws, cleats etc so as you have easy access to the things that you need.

 Just below you will find an easy to read top 10 tool belts and pouches, that should make your choices, easier to understand.
 We have placed these products in a specific order.
 The order we have used is the highest buyer rated first.
 In other words we have placed the belts in order of what buyers judged their quality to be.

 We have also included average UK prices, but be aware that these are always subject to change.
 Always check on the exact date and time when you are making any purchase.
 The ratings we update on a regular weekly basis.

 You can click on each image to see a larger version.
 Please feel free to click on any of the images in that table.